 Every patient has different treatment needs, so it is important to have a specialized treatment plan.

-Some people may resist drug treatment and refuse to go to an addiction rehabilitation facility.
+Some people may resist drug treatment and refuse to go to a rehabilitation facility.
 If necessary, family members, employers or the criminal justice system can require them to get treatment.

 Behavioral therapies are beneficial to recovering patients because they can help change one’s perspective regarding their former drug use and life.
 Therapists also promote healthy and positive life practices and recommend medication when necessary to aid in detox and treatment.